algosup/2024-2025-project-5-bubble-intermarche-team-1/TechnicalSpecification/technicalSpecification.md

 </details>

 ## 1.Project Summary
 __Conseil Intermarché__ is a web app solution for customers, it help them by giving recommendation for now only on cheese and wine.
-It will also allow product to be scan, multiple language will be supported by the wep app and the web app provides a personalized experience for users.
+It will also allow product to be scan.
+Multiple language will be supported by the wep app and the web app provides a personalized experience for users.
 We will use Bubble to make Conseil Intermarché.
 ## 2.Technical Requirements
 __Programing Language__ : NoCode will be use for this project.